GeniusV/unittest-template/README.md

 ## Hello Unittest

-This is a collection of common unittest scripts.
+This is a collection of common mock unittest scripts.